Foundations of Criminological Theory (3)

-This course examines the role of gender in crime, criminology, and criminal justice.
-The course framework and readings emphasize theoretical frameworks brought to bear in the study of gender, emphasizing the social structures of gender, social constructions of gender, symbolic meaning systems, and intersections of race, class, and gender.
+Examines the role of gender in crime, criminology, and criminal justice.
+The course framework and readings emphasize theoretical frameworks brought to bear in the study of gender, emphasizing the social structures of gender, social constructions of gender, symbolic meaning systems, and intersections of race, class and gender.
 Topics include the impact and nature of gender in crime commission, criminal victimization, and criminal justice processing.

 Introductory Statistics (3)

-First course of a two-part graduate sequence in statistics.
-It is an introduction to statistics and provides the background necessary for Intermediate Statistics.
+The first course of a two-part graduate sequence in statistics.
+Serves as an introduction to statistics, and provides the background necessary for Intermediate Statistics.
 The topics to be covered include descriptive statistics, point and interval estimation, statistical inference, measures of association for discrete variables, and regression.
 No previous knowledge of statistics is necessary; however the course assumes that students will eventually use statistics in their own research.
 The subject matter will be covered in enough depth for this to be possible.

 Intermediate Statistics (3)